koltyakov/generator-sppp/README.md

 #### Install

 To use Yeoman, one need to has Node.js and NPM installed on the computer.
-Basic installation process description can be found in [this blog post](https://www.linkedin.com/pulse/preparing-development-machine-client-side-sharepoint-mac-koltyakov?trk=pulse_spock-articles).
+A basic installation process description can be found in [this blog post](https://www.linkedin.com/pulse/preparing-development-machine-client-side-sharepoint-mac-koltyakov?trk=pulse_spock-articles).

 Alter Node.js and NPM are staffed, install `Gulp`, `Yeoman` and `generator-sppp` globally in your Node.js environment.